 Project: Food plus Code

-In collaboration with various companies working in food innovation like Microsoft Research, Tescos and Growing Underground, the course took an overtly hands-on and experiential approach to the topic of food futures through a series exploratory industry field trips, group work and 1:1 design critiques.
+In collaboration with various actors working in food innovation from Microsoft Research to Tescos and Growing Underground, the course took an experiential approach to the topic of food futures through a series exploratory industry field trips, group projects and 1:1 design critiques.
 The group of talented MA Product Design students then prototyped their own critical design solutions, each of which aimed to merge cultural and technological perspectives to tackle food security issues in a novel way, from a new vision for a value grocery store line to an augmented reality food-masking visor to biodegradable algae tupperware.